zeustamil/paulrhayes.com/source/contact/index.md

 * All experiments on paulrhayes.com are [released under an MIT license](https://github.com/fofr/paulrhayes.com-experiments/blob/master/LICENSE.txt).
 * I’m not interested in building a 3D cube for your website.
-* Licenses to use photos, including commercially, may be requested and purchased through [500px](http://500px.com/FofR/store).
-If you’d like an exclusive license, feel free to email me at the address below.

 ## Work with me